fenago/machine-learning-for-finance/lab_guides/Lab_8.md

-Now that we\'re at the end of this chapter, it\'s time to put what we\'ve learned into use.
-Using the knowledge that you\'ve gained in this chapter, why not try the following exercises?
+Now that we\'re at the end of this lab, it\'s time to put what we\'ve learned into use.
+Using the knowledge that you\'ve gained in this lab, why not try the following exercises?

 -   Try to build any model that features exploding gradients in training.
 Hint: Do not normalize inputs and play with the initialization of layers.

--   Go to any example in this book and try to optimize performance by improving the data pipeline.
+-   Go to any example in this course and try to optimize performance by improving the data pipeline.